tndatacommons/tndata_backend/tndata_backend/goals/api_docs/actionviewset_v2.md

 ## Filtering

 Actions can be filtered using a querystring parameter.
-Currently, filtering is availble for goals, categories, and behaviors.
+Currently, filtering is availble for goals and categories.
 You can filter by an ID or a slug.

-* Retrieve all Actions that belong to a particular Behavior:
-  `/api/actions/?behavior={behavior_id}`, or by slug:
-  `/api/actions/?behavior={behavior_title_slug}`
 * Retrieve all Actions that belong to a particular goal:
   `/api/actions/?goal={goal_id}`, or by slug:
   `/api/actions/?goal={goal_title_slug}`